alvo-254/requirement-analysis/README.md

 Conclusion
 In short, Requirement Analysis is a core pillar of SDLC because it lays the groundwork for all further phases.
 Getting this stage right not only improves efficiency and predictability during the project but also significantly increases the likelihood of delivering a robust, high-quality product that meets or exceeds expectations.
 Without proper Requirement Analysis, projects often face misaligned objectives, delays, and cost overruns — all of which can be avoided by investing time and attention at the very beginning.

+### Why is Requirement Analysis Important?

+1️⃣ Reduces Miscommunication and Aligns Stakeholders Requirement Analysis provides a structured process for gathering, documenting, and validating requirements.
+This ensures that all stakeholders — including clients, end-users, and the development team — have a shared understanding of the software’s purpose, scope, and constraints.
+By aligning everyone early on, the risk of misinterpretation and costly changes later in the SDLC is greatly reduced.

+2️⃣ Improves Estimation and Project Planning Well-defined requirements allow for more accurate estimates of time, cost, and resources.
+This enables project managers and teams to plan schedules, allocate tasks, and manage risks more effectively.
+Without proper analysis at the start, teams may face scope creep and unforeseen obstacles that can derail timelines and budgets.

+3️⃣ Enhances Product Quality and User Satisfaction When the desired features, behaviors, and constraints are documented thoroughly, designers and developers can build a product that meets real user needs.
+Clear requirements also help testers create precise test cases, ensuring that the final product matches the business goals and user expectations — resulting in higher quality and greater customer satisfaction.